 Comprised of our most important set of assessments, our carpet cleaning metric accounts for 35% of the final score for each vacuum.
 We used four different types of messes — rice, oats, Cheerios, and flour — to score the cleaning performance of each vacuum, testing them out on both flat, low-pile carpet and on the fluffier, medium-pile carpet.
-The Shark APEX delivered an absolutely phenomenal performance, earning an 8 out of 10 — tying for the top score we have seen to date.
+The Shark APEX delivered a stellar performance.

-The APEX did an absolutely phenomenal job with the rice on the low-pile carpet, getting the majority of the rice with a single pass and getting the remainder on the second, leaving absolutely no rice behind at all.
-However, it did a little worse on the fluffier carpet, taking three passes to suitably clean it and we still found a few grains lodged deep with the carpet fibers.
+The APEX did an absolutely phenomenal job with the rice on low-pile carpet, getting the majority of the rice with a single pass and getting the remainder on the second, leaving absolutely nothing behind.
+However, it did a little worse on fluffier carpet, taking three passes to suitably clean it and we still found a few grains lodged deep with the carpet fibers.
 It performed very similarly in our flour test, getting practically all of it with two passes over the low-pile carpet and only leaving trace amounts behind on the fluffy carpet.

-It finished out this metric with two more stellar results.
-The APEX did an absolutely awesome job sucking up Cheerios from both types of carpet, largely due to its front roller, and leaving none behind.
-It did almost as well cleaning oats from the low-pile carpet, although it did leave a few fragments behind.
-The APEX cleaned about the same on the medium-pile carpet, though it took a few more passes to get to the same point.
+The APEX finished out this metric with two more stellar results.
+It did a great job sucking up Cheerios from both types of carpet, leaving none behind largely due to its front roller.
+It did almost as well cleaning oats from a low-pile carpet, although it did leave a few fragments behind.
+The APEX cleaned about the same on a medium-pile carpet, though it took a few more passes to get to the same point.

 Ease of Use

-Next, we moved on to comparing and scoring how easy it is to use each of these vacuums to clean your floor.
-Responsible for a quarter of the overall score, we focused in particular on how easy it is to clean under furniture, along the walls and in the corners of a room, and the maximum reach of each vacuum.
-Additionally, we also measured the noise level and compared how easy it is to switch the vacuum between different floor types, such as low-pile carpet, medium-pile carpet, and hard floors.
-The APEX did very well, earning a 7 out of 10.
+Next, we moved on to comparing and scoring how easy it was to use each of vacuum.
+Responsible for a quarter of the overall score, we focused in particular on how easy it was to clean under furniture, along the walls and in the corners of a room, and the maximum reach of each appliance.
+Additionally, we also measured the noise level and compared how easy it was to switch the vacuum between different floor types, such as low-pile carpet, medium-pile carpet, and hard floors.

 There is a slider switch right on the handle that lets you switch between flat, fluffy, and hard floors.
 The rotating brush doesn't stop completely on the hard floor setting, but it does rotate much slower.

-The APEX does an excellent job at cleaning right up to an edge, but it does struggle a bit in the corners of a room.
+The APEX does an excellent job at cleaning right up to an edge, but it does struggle a bit in corners.
 It would usually leave behind a handful of rice right in front of the vacuum when it approached head-on.

-However, its Lift-Away features make it exceptionally easy to clean under furniture, earning it top marks in that test.
+However, its Lift-Away feature makes it exceptionally easy to clean under furniture, earning it top marks in that test.
 This vacuum reached slightly farther than average under our simulated sofa without using the Lift-Away feature and went well past it when we did use it.

-The APEX is relatively quiet for an upright vacuum, earning it a few extra points, but it only has a average reach, measuring in at 32'.
+The APEX is also relatively quiet for an upright vacuum, earning it a few extra points, but it only has an average maximum reach from an outlet, measuring in at 32'.

-In this round of tests, we ranked and scored each vacuum on how easy it is to push or pull and how maneuverable it is, as well as the amount of effort required to clean a flight of stairs with it.
-This trio of evaluations accounts for 20% of the final score, with the Shark APEX meriting another 7 out of 10.
+In this round of tests, we ranked and scored each vacuum on how easy it was to push or pull the device, as well as how maneuverable it was and the amount of effort required to clean a flight of stairs.
+This trio of evaluations accounted for 20% of the final score.

 Hard Surface Cleaning

-Similar to our carpet cleaning metric, we used the same four types of messes in our hard floor cleaning metric.
-These four tests account for 10% of the overall score, with the Shark APEX delivering a fantastic set of results and earning a 9 out of 10.
+Similar to our carpet cleaning metric, we used the same four types of messes in our hard floor cleaning metric — rice, oats, flour, and cereal.
+These four tests accounted for 10% of the overall score, with the APEX delivering a fantastic set of results.

-While this $300 vacuum might not be the best option if you are shopping on a tight budget, it is the best of the best and retails at a fairly reasonable price.
+While this vacuum might not be the best option if you are shopping on a tight budget, it is an excellent appliance and, in our opinion, still retails at a fairly reasonable price for what you get.

-Delivering top-notch cleaning performance with all kinds of messes in an extremely convenient and easy to use package, it is easy to see why the Shark APEX claimed the top spot overall, earning the title of Best Overall Vacuum and the Editors' Choice award.
-It's our all-time favorite vacuum cleaner that we have tested so far and we highly recommend it.
+Delivering top-notch cleaning performance with all kinds of messes in an extremely convenient and easy-to-use package, it is easy to see why the Shark APEX DuoClean finished so well in our review.
+This is among our all-time favorite vacuum cleaners that we have tested and we highly recommend it.

 — David Wise and Austin Palmer